abpalmarini/Snake/lib/ai/genetic_algorithm/genetic_algorithm.md

   * top                    - g
   * bottom                 - h

-    Input - [a,b,c,d,e,f,g,h]
+Input - [a, b, c, d, e, f, g, h]

-And based off those inputs it will decide a direction to take (with one hidden layer):
+And based off those inputs it will decide a direction to take (with one hidden layer).
-* Left
-* Right
-* Up
-* Down

 I found that it works well for the first few generations and I even get snakes eating multiple apples in a row, but then it almost always ends up with an entire generation